hearthandsinc/challenges/ios/readme.md

 - [ ] Avoid block changing states so the app feels fluid & snappy
 - [ ] Make the app compatible to run on iPad and macOS
 - [ ] Make the app runnable on multiple devices
+- Anything that you feel like could bring improvements!

 ## Design